As you know by now, market day is my favorite time to visit new places in France.

 Saturday in Uzes is a hard act to follow.
 Saturday market in Pézenas isn’t far behind.

 One of the “most beautiful towns” in Languedoc

-The French Ministry of Culture designated Pézenas a Protected Area (Secteur sauvegardé) because of its over thirty historical monuments, including a monument dedicated to the French playwright, Moliere.
+The French Ministry of Culture designated Pézenas a Protected Area (Secteur sauvegardé) because of its over thirty historical monuments, including a monument dedicated to the French playwright Moliere.

 Marianne, a symbol of the French Republic

-She stands atop a column which is surrounded by cherubs riding dolphins.
+She stands atop a column that is surrounded by cherubs riding dolphins.
 On the column is inscribed with the motto of France: “Liberté, Égalité, Fraternité.”
 The statue in the Cours Jean-Jaurès. was molded in 1880.
 The fountain was built in 1887.

 Architecture in Pézenas

 Mostly, I was blown away by the vaulted passageways.
-They are not uncommon in France, but here they seemed more colorful, friendly and inviting.
+They are not uncommon in France, but here they seemed more colorful, friendly, and inviting.

 Saturday Market in Pézenas

 Food and more